EstherRobotics/turtlebot3_color_detection/README.md

 This repository contains a ROS application that uses OpenCV to detect a specific color in the scene and directs the TurtleBot3 Waffle to move toward the target.

+> [!NOTE]
+>This is one of the exercises I use to introduce Computer Vision with ROS to students.

  ## 📁 Structure

 - **launch/**